nellapark/gemini-tedai/docs/prd.md

 - **Description:** The agent sends the generated scope of work to a curated list of local service providers.
 - **Requirements:**
     - Identify top-rated local providers using integrated databases or web scraping.
     - Automatically pre-fill online quote forms or dispatch templated emails with the job scope and media.
+(TaskRabbit & Thumbtack)
     - The user's personal contact information remains anonymous until they choose to book.
+    - REACH OUT WHERE NECESSARY ON BEHALF OF THE USER THROUGH TEXT, PHONE CALL, OR EMAIL

 ### F4: Quote Normalization & Comparison
 - **Description:** The agent receives quotes in various formats (email, PDF, text), extracts the key data, and presents it in a uniform, easy-to-understand format.